-Long before vampirism became a popular subject in literature, TV, and film, Roman Polanski made a satirical tale of the genre, The Fearless Vampire Killers, in which he and his future wife, Sharon Tate also acted.
+Long before vampirism became a popular subject in literature, TV, and film, Roman Polanski made a satirical tale of the genre, The Fearless Vampire Killers, in which he and his future wife, Sharon Tate, also acted.

 A pair of bumbling vampire-hunters attempts to destroy an undead nobleman and his cronies and rescue a buxom maiden in playful update of the venerable vampire genre.

-Bat the vampire obsessive Professor Abronsius (Jack MacGowran) barely survives his journey through the Alps into snowy Slovenia to continue his oft-maligned research into the undead.
+But the vampire obsessive Professor Abronsius (Jack MacGowran) barely survives his journey through the Alps into snowy Slovenia to continue his oft-maligned research into the undead.

 Thawed out by his hapless assistant, Alfred (Polanski), and the local innkeeper, Shagal (Alfie Bass), Abronsius notices the overabundance of raw garlic as a decorating item in the inn.